-Theft crimes in Los Angeles can be charged in various ways depending on the value of what was allegedly stolen as well as the manner in which it was taken and the type of property involved.
+The court system in California handles accusations of theft in various ways, depending on the value of the property allegedly stolen, the manner in which it was allegedly taken, and the type of property involved.

 Though some charges come with serious and potentially life-altering consequences if convicted, our experienced Los Angeles theft crimes lawyers at the Simmrin Law Group are here to help.